 - There are many opportunities to buy an existing business, offering an excellent way to break into entrepreneurship without starting from scratch.

-- The positives of buying an existing business include inheriting a customer base and operational plan, while the negatives include a potentially high purchase price and perhaps having to deal with problems that may not be disclosed.
+- The positives of buying an existing business include inheriting a customer base and operational plan, while the negatives include a potentially high purchase price, inaccurate financials, and problems that may not be disclosed.

 - Find out what you need to look for in a potential business purchase, the pros and cons, where to find the right one, and the best funding options to purchase an existing business.